Adapting the Game Plan: Finding the Right Fit for Your Team

 Here are my suggestions:

-FIRST…keep your chin up and don’t lose sleep over the fact that your team looked clueless in their first game of the season.
+1. Keep your chin up, and don’t lose sleep because your team looked clueless in their first game of the season.
 Discouraged and discouraging coaches suck!
 Consider your first game (and also the next several games) to be nothing more than glorified practices, and your task is to learn from them.
 Then when it comes time to judge your success as a coach, do it not from the first game, but from the last game.

-AND FIFTH…(AND THIS IS REALLY, REALLY IMPORTANT!).
-As you plan your practices, figure out ways to WORK ON TWO AND THREE SKILLS SIMULTANEOUSLY!
+5. And finally (and this is important!), as you plan your practices, figure out ways to work on two and three skills simultaneously!
 This sublime coaching trick is especially important in these school and recreational programs where time is your enemy.
 When introducing skills and training your students to perform them correctly, you’ll need to concentrate their attention on single matters.
 But once you are past the initial teaching and you’re into the drill-and-practice phase, you need to get creative with your drills and design them for double and triple duty.
-You see, all the coaches you are up against will face the same time limitations that you are…but the coach who can drill on two and three things simultaneously has essentially doubled or tripled his or her practice time!
-REMEMBER THAT… AND DO IT!
+You see, all the coaches you are up against will face the same time limitations that you are… but the coach who can drill on two and three things simultaneously has essentially doubled or tripled his or her practice time!
+Remember that… and do it!

 Creativity is a sublime coaching tool!
 Just because the rest of the coaching world is heading off in one direction doesn’t mean you have to follow in lock-step.
-Attend seminars, read books, watch films, investigate web sites like this one, and pick the minds of coaches any time you get a chance.
-But…always remember this: There are new ideas lurking inside your own head that can set you and your collection of athletes apart!
+Attend clinics, read books, watch YouTube videos, and pick the minds of coaches any time you get a chance.
+But… always remember this: New ideas are lurking inside your head that can set you and your collection of athletes apart!
 This is especially true in coaching beginners.

 Creativity doesn’t have to be as earth-shaking as revolutionizing an entire sport.
 Try simply explaining things in new and different ways.
 Try new drills, new formations, and new approaches to old ideas.